 Add the browned butter and brown sugar to an electric mixer.
-Mix on medium speed as add salt, eggs and vanilla.
+Mix on medium speed as add salt, eggs and vanilla extract.
 Stir in flour along with the rest of the dry ingredients.
 Mix until combined.

 In a separate smaller bowl, combine more brown sugar with cinnamon.
 Use a cookie scoop or ice cream scoop to form the cookie dough into bowls.

 Roll each ball in the sugar mixture then place on a prepared baking sheet.

 Bake the cookies for 10 minutes.
 Let them cool for a few minutes on the baking sheet for a few minutes, then transfer to a wire rack to finish cooling.

 Fresh from the oven, Butterscotch Cookies are delightfully chewy with a little crunch thanks to the sugar topping.

 I, however like them even better the next day!